Transition Accelerator

 • An editorial informing readers about the changes the organization went through in the accelerator, explaining how these changes will better serve its audiences.

-Who can apply for the Transition Accelerator??
+Who can apply for the Accelerator?

-The Transition Accelerator is open to or small to mid-sized digital or legacy media outlets seeking to transform their journalism, products or business by investing in audience research, experimenting with new revenue models, deepening audience engagement, or investing in new content and distribution products based on user needs, among other strategies.
+The Local News Accelerator is open to or small to mid-sized digital or legacy media outlets seeking to transform their journalism, products or business by investing in audience research, experimenting with new revenue models, deepening audience engagement, or investing in new content and distribution products based on user needs, among other strategies.
 Newsrooms are welcome to apply if they have:

 • a clearly identified challenge or problem they want to solve;